 To remove a node from the diagram, right-click and select Remove from View.

 In addition to the Remove from View options, a number of other options are available from the context menu, like for instance to change the code color.

 The same may be accomplished by modifying the selection lists, but this is a bit „heavier“, and it may not be clear which entities need to be deselected.

 As soon as you create a Code-Document Table, a bar chart will be shown in the area below the table.

 If you hoover over a bar, the code (code group) - document (document group) pair will be shown.

 For the visualization as bar chart, it is often preferable to change the code colors.
 You may also want to switch around the rows and the columns.
 You find this option in the ribbon of the Code-Document Table.

 The table below shows the same comparison as above, only this time each subcode was given a different color.
-The subcodes for benefits range from grey to blue; the subcodes for downside are red to orange.
+The subcodes for benefits range from green to blue; the subcodes for downside are red to yellow.